 This will also ensure you’re watering at the right time.
 You don’t want to water during the hottest part of the day because you’ll risk most of the water evaporating before it can reach the roots.
 Because of high temperatures, watering your garden early in the morning is ideal to ensure the most water retention.
 If this isn’t possible for you, consider installing a timer so your sprinklers or drip irrigation systems come on automatically.

 Putting mulch around your plants is an easy way to ensure that the roots will stay dark, cool and wet.
 It also keeps weeds away, which can rob your plants of precious moisture in the summer months.
 Mulch is inexpensive and can be found at any home improvement store.

 It’s ok to be worried about your plants when a heat wave strikes, but don’t fuss over them too much.
 Plants are under a lot of stress already when it’s hot outside, and doing too much with them can sometimes just make things worse.
 Don’t transplant anything even if you plan on moving it to an area with more shade.
 Your plants are more resilient than you think, so do your best to give them enough water and let them be.

-To give your plants the best chance at surviving the summer, use RainSoil to retain the most moisture.
-Our differe5 want types of soil can help plants thrive in the toughest conditions, whether it’s too hot, cold, wet or dry.
+To give your plants the best chance at surviving the summer, use RainSoil RAW to retain the most moisture.
+Our different types of soil can help plants thrive in the toughest conditions, whether it’s too hot, cold, wet or dry.
 Browse our selection of products here to see which option is best for your home or commercial garden.